 Zimbabwe has introduced a new local currency, the Zimbabwean Dollar, however, US Dollars and South African rand are also accepted.
 Zimbabwe is currently experiencing a cash shortage, so it is advisable that you bring some cash.
-It is recommended that some of your money is in small denominations to pay for national park fees, souvenirs, gratuities and sundries.
+It is recommended that some of your money be in small denominations to pay for national park fees, souvenirs, gratuities and sundries.
 American Express, MasterCard and Visa credit cards are widely accepted.
-ATMs are not common, and for when there is one, it is rare for it to have any money and if any, a very limited amount.
+ATMs are not common, and when there is one, it is rare for it to have any money and if any, a very limited amount.

 Do I need a visa and passport to travel to Zimbabwe?